 Good stories always include an insurmountable problem, how you tried to solve it and failed.
 And, ultimately what it took to get to breakthrough.
-Good stories help us to imagine how we might have handled the same situation, often inspiring us to be the heros in our own stories.
+Good stories help us to re-imagine how we might have handled the same situation, inspiring us to be the heroes in our own stories.

 Useful content is credible content.

 Let your passion for serving your clients show through.
 Be authentic.
 Represent yourself and your business accurately.
 Build trust by engaging your clients with your commitment to them and to the industry your serve.